thomini/birdy/README.md

 A program and database for counting birds in your garden!

-This code can be used in accordance with the yearly counting of birds https://birdlife.at.
+This code can be used in accordance with the yearly counting of birds in Austria (*Stunde der Wintervögel* https://birdlife.at).